juliaguida/oystercard/pills/git.md

 ![Step 31](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381340765344_Screen%20Shot%202013-10-09%20at%2018.45.58.png)

 This is because we haven't pulled the changes yet.
 Let's get the latest changes from Github.
-You don't have to type the full `git pull origin master` command if you've done `git push -u origin master` before because the "-u" flag would save "origin master" parameters as default ones, so we can just do:
+You don't have to type the full `git pull origin main` command if you've done `git push -u origin main` before because the "-u" flag would save "origin main" parameters as default ones, so we can just do:

 ```
 git pull